 Source: Wikipedia.

-The Betuweroute is a double dedicated freight rail track towards Germany and further into Europe.
+The Betuweroute is a double tracked freight rail track towards Germany and further into Europe.
 Work on the Dutch part of the track began in 1998.
-Delayed by two years, the railway was finished mid-2007, at a cost of 4.7 billion euro, more than two times the original budget.
-The Betuweroute is managed by Keyrail.
-The shareholders of Keyrail are Prorail (50% – Prorail is the rail infrastructure manager in the Netherlands), Rotterdam Port Authority (35%), and Amsterdam Port Authority (15%).
-The Port of Amsterdam was connected to the Betuweroute in March 2011 via a railway connection to the Betuweroute near Meteren/Geldermalsen.
+Delayed by two years, the railway was finished in mid-2007, at a cost of 4.7 billion euro, more than two times the original budget.
+The Betuweroute is managed by Keyrail, with the shareholders being Prorail (50% – Prorail is the rail infrastructure manager in the Netherlands), Rotterdam Port Authority (35%), and Amsterdam Port Authority (15%).
+The Port of Amsterdam was connected to the Betuweroute in March 2011 via a railway connection near Meteren/Geldermalsen.
 A key problem limiting the capacity of the Betuweroute is that the German part – the final stretch Emmerich-Oberhausen – is still not completed.